mrceedjay/HU-058_ESPHome/README.md

 ![ESP32 3.3V](docs/images/esp32%203_3V.png)

 I had problem with OTA so i recommend using USB.
-The problem was that the old code was still running after update.
+The problem was that the old code was still running after firmware upload.

 I made a test automation in Home Assistant to automatically adjust the display brightness.
 It works quite well.